-The Applicant is applying for a General Lease - Recreational Use for the use and maintenance of a pier, boat lift, and two mooring buoys.
-On July 19, 2019, the boat lift and two mooring buoys were registered with TRPA (Registration No. 10068).
+The applicant is applying for a General Lease - Recreational use for the use of an existing pier, boathouse with boat lift, sundeck with stairs, boat hoist, and two mooring buoys.
+On May 3, 2023, the boat lift, boat hoist, and two mooring buoys were registered with TRPA (Registration No. 10667).